-\begin{example}[Isotropic STIT] If $\phi$ is the uniform density over $\mathbb{S}^{d-1}$, then the distribution of $\mathcal{Y}(\lambda)$ is invariant with respect to rotations about the origin.
-This model is called the isotropic STIT.
+\begin{example}[Isotropic STIT process] If $\phi$ is the uniform distribution over $\mathbb{S}^{D-1}$, then the distribution of the corresponding STIT tessellation is invariant with respect to rotations about the origin.
+This model is called the isotropic STIT process.
 See Figure \ref{fig:four.partitions}(A) for a simulation. \end{example}